Working with music and people - it's what I do. I love it!

 Julie then turned to combining theatre with music to inspire children and together with director Petra Schofield, they've created Revolting Rhymes LIVE! and A Christmas Celebration combining the creative talents of Crescendo Concerts and Magic Penny Production.

-See and click below for more information.
+See and click above for more information.

 Do you have a question, want to book Julie as a oboist for a performance or as a creative musician for a workshop, or collaborate on a project?
 Get in touch!